DJoseph98/Client_ticket_app/README.md

 Please find here the test project asked.

-Go to http://localhost:3000/ after run docker.
+Go to http://localhost:3000/ after runningdocker.

 Technologies used: